llm-bible/llm-bible.github.io/_publications/cahyawijaya2024high.markdown

 bibkey: cahyawijaya2024high
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2404.07900"}
-tags: ['Language Modeling', 'Training Techniques', 'Model Architecture']
+tags: ['Training Techniques', 'Language Modeling', 'Model Architecture']
 ---
 The widespread application of LLMs across various tasks and fields has necessitated the alignment of these models with human values and preferences.